cfoh/h2020-swiftv2x/README.md

 # H2020 SwiftV2X

 Welcome to H2020 SwiftV2X Open Access Space.
+You can find our publications and organized invited talks/trainings in this repo.

+## Publiations

 The following is a list of our publications:

 - A. Kose, C. H. Foh, H. Lee and K. Moessner, "Profiling Vehicles for Improved Small Cell Beam-Vehicle Pairing Using Multi-Armed Bandit,"
   International Conference on Information and Communication Technology Convergence (ICTC), October 2021.